Make a Trendy Double Exposure Effect in Photoshop

 Press the Add vector mask button at the bottom of the Layers panel to hide the unneeded parts of the forest image.
 If you click on the chain icon between the image thumbnail and the mask thumbnail in the Layers panel, this will unlink the layer and its mask, so that you can move and rotate the image inside the mask without moving the whole layer.

-In our case, let’s put the forest image upside down, so that the dark reflection of the trees is placed in the head area of the silhouette, as shown in the screenshot below.
+In our case, let’s put the forest image upside down, so that the dark reflection of the trees is placed in the area of the silhouette, as shown in the screenshot below.

 add layer maskadd layer maskadd layer mask